 Huge Storage potential

 When ZFS was created, it was designed to be the last word in file systems.
 At a time when most file systems where 64-bit, the ZFS creators decided to jump right to 128-bit to future proof it.
 This means that ZFS “offers 16 billion billion times the capacity of 32- or 64-bit systems”.
 In fact, Jeff Bonwick (one of the creators) said that powering a “fully populating a 128-bit storage pool would, literally, require more energy than boiling the oceans.”

 How to Install ZFS?

 In fact, support for ZFS is one of the main reasons why some experienced Linux users opt for BSD.

-If you want to try ZFS on Linux, you can only use it as your storage file system.
-As a far as I know, no Linux distro give you the option to install ZFS on your root out of the box.
+If you want to try ZFS on Linux, you can use it as your storage file system.
+Recently, Ubuntu 19.10 introduced the ability to install ZFS on your root out of the box.
+Read more about using ZFS on Ubuntu.
 If you are interested in trying ZFS on Linux, the ZFS on Linux project has a number of tutorials on how to do that.

 Have you ever used ZFS?
 What was your experience like?
 Let us know in the comments below.